Skip to main content

 Flexbox suport in pdfHTML

-With the release of pdfHTML 3.0.4, we are pleased to announce that we now support the CSS Flexible Layout Box module module.
+With the release of pdfHTML 3.0.4, we are pleased to announce support for the CSS Flexible Layout Box module.

 Background